JeremiahCheatham/Yellow-Snow/C-SDL2/README.md

 Earn points by collecting all the tasty white snow flakes that fall.
 But watch out for the yellow snow.

 # Build
-To build the yellow-snow binary you will need all required build tools needed to compile via Makefile and g++.
+To build the yellow-snow binary you will need all required build tools needed to compile via Makefile and gcc.
 You will also need SDL2 with image, ttf and mixer both the libraries and headerfiles.
 This was created in linux where the SDL2 headerfiles are in the SDL2 folder.
 In windows i believe the "SDL2/" may need to be removed.

 ArchLinux instructions.